and Pearson – Arastradero Preserve

 Cut through the picnic area and head for the road into the Wildhorse Valley.
 Just after a bridge, turn right onto the Steep Hollow Trail.
 The trail climbs through a cool, wooded, bay leaf-scented ravine.
 Turn left onto an unmarked dirt road (it's also possible to continue straight on the Los Trancos Trail, but this route is a little dull; the fire road is a lot shorter and makes a nice change from the wooded trail).

-The road leaves the woods and climbs over grassy hills.
+The road leaves the woods and climbs over grassy hills (the hilltops are mowed to keep them free of scrub).
 In the summer this can be a hot, dry climb, but the reward is a series of increasingly broad vistas.
 The wide, shallow valley behind you is Portola Valley.
 To the west is Skyline Ridge, which is completely wooded except for the single grassy strip that is Windy Hill.
 San Francisco is usually visible in the distance.

-When you reach a trail crossing marked only with two signs (one on each side of the road) that say "TRAIL", turn left.
+When you reach a trail crossing next to a bench, turn left.
 This is the Los Trancos Trail.
 The trail descends through chaparral and tall scrub, with a few wooded pockets.
 From time to time motorcycles can be heard roaring along nearby Page Mill Road.
 At the first trail intersection, turn right onto the Costanoan Trail.
 This trail descends into attractive woodland, with abundant ferns.
+In winter a lively creek cascades through the ravine.
 When the trail splits and becomes the Fern Loop, go either way.

 The trail ends at a paved road.
 Turn left and head back toward Orchard Glen (if you have the time and energy for a side trip, take the Toyon Trail over to Boronda Lake.
 On the lake are a couple of canoes are tied up by a dock, and apparently anyone can paddle around the little pond).

 Cut through the Orchard Glen picnic area again (I like to stop for lunch at this point) and take the Chamise Trail, which climbs through woods, then through sunny chaparral.
 Stay left to climb up to Vista Hill.
 Cross the paved road and climb up to the parking area.
 To your left is a little trail that circles around the hilltop.
 Mounted in wooden posts around the hilltop are little metal tubes that you look through, each labeled with the name of a Bay Area landmark that the tube points at.
-It's an interesting and well done exhibit, except over the years the wooden posts have warped so that the tubes aren't that accurate anymore.
+It's an interesting and well done exhibit, except over the years the wooden posts have warped so that some tubes aren't that accurate anymore, and trees have blocked a few.

 Descend the Panorama Trail into pleasant woodlands and turn left on the Coyote Trail, which leads back to the gate by which you entered the park.